 The statistics provide estimates of the population aged 90 and over by single year of age within the UK and within England and Wales as a whole.

-They are constructed using the Kannisto-Thatcher model of population at advanced ages and are based on (and are consistent with) the mid-year population estimates and death registrations statistics.
+They are constructed using the Kannisto-Thatcher (KT) model of population at advanced ages.
+They are consistent with the mid-year population estimates and death registrations statistics.

-The estimates are produced by the Population and Demography Division within ONS.
+The estimates are produced by the Population Statistics Division within ONS.

-The estimates are published annually; the tables provide mid-year population estimates by sex and single year of age for 90 to 104 and for the 105+ group.
+The estimates are published annually; the tables provide mid-year population estimates by sex and single year of age for 90 to 104 and for the 105 and over group.

-Quality reports for mid-year population estimates and estimates of the very elderly are available on the ONS website.
+Quality reports for the mid-year population estimates and estimates of the very old are available on the ONS website.

-To produce single year of age estimates of the population aged 90 and over, ONS, NRS and NISRA use the Kannisto-Thatcher (KT) method.
+To produce single year of age estimates of the population aged 90 and over, ONS, NRS and NISRA use the KT method.